MarcoCrok/marcobucceri/content/about.md

 I completed my internship in August, securing my first official IT job as a Level 2 IT Support Technician at a Swiss MSP, supporting two global enterprises in Geneva.
 This was a whole new level—fast-paced, high-pressure.
 Supporting over 2,000 users, I handled everything from routine password resets to critical network outages, collaborating closely with the networking team to resolve major incidents.

 In 2022, I received an award from one of the companies I supported, recognized as one of the top IT professionals in their Finance & Administration Division—an incredible milestone.

-But the greatest gift of all arrived in October—my son was born.
+But the greatest gift of all arrived in October—my son Killian was born.
 Nothing could match that joy.

 In 2023, I stepped into a new role as IT Support Team Coordinator.
 I managed task orchestration, incident handling, and direct reporting to my manager.
 My responsibilities expanded to include networking investigations, high-impact incidents, and VIP support.